Small Ship Cruises

 Travel for Free

-Toronto • Niagara Falls • Cleveland • Detroit • Windsor • Lake Huron • Parry Sound • Manitoulin Island • Mackinac Island • Lake Michigan • Chicago
+Toronto • Niagara Falls • Cleveland • Detroit • Windsor • Lake Huron • Sault Ste.
+Marie • Manitoulin Island • Mackinac Island • Lake Michigan • Chicago

 These Adventure Highlights have been hand-picked by our Travel Planners, based on their intimate knowledge of the destination and their conversations with our travelers.

-Scenic Great Lakes cruises on 4 of the Great Lakes: Ontario, Erie, Huron, and Michigan
+Scenic Great Lakes cruises on all 5 of the Great Lakes

-Enjoy a horse-drawn carriage tour of Mackinac Island to the Grand Hotel, and lecture by the hotel’s Resident Historian
+Enjoy a horse-drawn carriage tour of Mackinac Island to the Grand Hotel, where you’ll enjoy cocktails and a lecture provided by our onboard historian

 Learn about Ojibwe Native Americans on Manitoulin Island, including a visit to a historic church and attendance at a smudging ceremony and pow wow